MicrosoftDocs/AdaptiveCards/AdaptiveCards/create/libraries/NET.md

 # .NET SDK for card creation

-As we described in [Getting Started](../GettingStarted.md) page, an adaptive card is a JSON-serialized card object model.
-To make it easy to manipulate the object model, you can use our .NET SDK to serialize to and from JSON.
+As we described in [Getting Started](../GettingStarted.md) page, an Adaptive Card is a JSON-serialized card object model.
+To make it easy to manipulate the object model, you can use the .NET SDK to serialize to and from JSON.

 > [!IMPORTANT]
 > **Breaking changes from v0.5**
 >
 > 1. Package renamed from `Microsoft.AdaptiveCards` to `AdaptiveCards`
 > 1. Due to frequent name collisions with framework namespaces, all model types have been prefixed with "Adaptive".
 E.g., `TextBlock` is now `AdaptiveTextBlock`
+> 1. All "uri" properties were changed from type `string` to `Uri`
 > 1. There have also been some schema changes from the v0.5 preview, which are [outlined here](https://github.com/Microsoft/AdaptiveCards/pull/633)